 Dynamic Number Insertion or DNI is a functionality that allows visitors from different geographical locations to see a local number when they visit your company website.
 CallHippo offers this unique feature, which can be a huge revenue booster for businesses looking to establish a local presence internationally.

 B. Call Barging

 It’s one of the reasons CallHippo is a great Aircall alternative.
-Call barging is a an excellent training tool for sales and customer service teams.
+Call barging is an excellent training tool for sales and customer service teams.
 The monitoring supervisor can ‘barge’ into an ongoing call in case an issue needs to be resolved or a situation needs to be de-escalated.

 A basic study of the features of both will show that CallHippo offers superior features, catering to teams and businesses of various sizes

 No comparison of products is complete without a look into what their respective users have to say about them.

 The overall ratings of the CallHippo and Aircall Android apps seem close to the Google Play Store.
 CallHippo has a higher rating of 3.8 compared to Aircall’s 3.4.